On the Security of Key Extraction from Measuring Physical Quantities: Application: Physical Layer Key Extraction with Experimental Security Analysis

-Each experimental dataset was downsampled by six samples in order to simulate a greater idle time between {\tt PING} frames and ensure that a channel sample $X_i$ is correlated only with $X_{i-1},X_{i+1}$, the reasoning for which will be explained in Section~\ref{subsec:channel-assumptions}.
+Each experimental dataset was downsampled by six samples in order to simulate a greater idle time between {\tt PING} frames and ensure that a channel sample $X_i$ is correlated only with $X_{i-1},X_{i+1}$, the reasoning will be explained in Section~\ref{subsec:channel-assumptions}.
 After downsampling, we still have around 8100 samples in the experiment.
 We took 8000 samples and divided them into 100-sample slices, each slice representing a single {\em key experiment}.

-{\bf Learning the conditional min-entropy:} First, we estimate the average case min-entropy of Alice's channel measurements given a single adversary's view with the methodology proposed in Section~\ref{sec:learning} by incorporating the data from the key experiments.
-In our setup, there are 5 adversarial nodes and we considered the entropy calculation for each one separately.
+{\bf Learning the conditional min-entropy:} First, we estimate the average case min-entropy of Alice's channel measurements given a single adversary's view using the methodology proposed in Section~\ref{sec:learning} by incorporating the data from the key experiments.
+In our setup, there are 5 adversarial nodes and we calculated the entropy for each one separately.
 All our measurements were calculated for 32 distinct signal levels.
 Moreover, to make our adversarial model stronger, we simply ignored for both Alice and Bob all samples that were not also observed by Eve.
-By doing so, we ensure that we could still obtain security without relying on frames being missed by the eavesdropper.
+By doing so, we ensure that we could obtain security without relying on frames missed by the eavesdropper.

-For every experiment of 100 samples, we first compute the maximum conditional probability of the observed sequence by using the Viterbi algorithm and forward algorithm as explained in Section~\ref{sec:learning}, then get the conditional min-entropy for the 80 key experiments, and use the average to approximate the average case min-entropy because of the assumption that the conditional min-entropies on specific observations are stably distributed (experimental justification will be shown in Figure~\ref{figure:stable-entropy}).
+For every experiment of 100 samples, we first compute the maximum conditional probability of the observed sequence by using the Viterbi algorithm and forward algorithm as explained in Section~\ref{sec:learning}; After getting the conditional min-entropy for the 80 key experiments, we average them to approximate the average case min-entropy due to the assumption that the conditional min-entropies on specific observations are stably distributed (experimental justification will appear in Figure~\ref{figure:stable-entropy}).

 Since $X_i$, the random variable representing Alice's $i$-th sample, follows the same distribution for all $i$ (will be justified in Section~\ref{subsec:channel-assumptions}), we get the initial state distribution $\pi$ by counting throughout all channel samples.
 We prepare the state transition probability matrix $A$ by estimating entry $a_{ij}$ by $\frac{n_{j}}{n_{i}}$, where $n_j$ is the number of measurements equal to $s_i$ such that the next measurement equals $s_j$, and $n_i$ is the number of measurements equal to $s_i$.
 Similarly, we approximate entry $b_{j}(k)$ for the observation probability distribution by $\frac{m_k}{m_j}$ where $m_j$ is the number of Alice's measurements equal to $s_j$, and $m_k$ is the number of Eve's observations equal to $o_k$ while the corresponding measurements of Alice is $s_j$.
 This is reasonable since the observation probability does not change (the independent observation assumption).